Hansika Motwani: 2016–present

 In 2016, Aranmanai 2 directed by Sundar C received mixed reviews.
 Motwani had a list of flops later that year, including Uyire Uyire and Pokkiri Raja.
 Her last release in 2016 was Manithan with Udhayanidhi Stalin.

 Bogan was her first release in 2017 and it was reviewed positively.
 Many critics praised her for her performance in the introduction scene and the pre-climax scene.
 She also acted in a Telugu film Luckunnodu.
 She debuted in Malayalam films with Villain in 2017.

 Her first release of 2018 was Gulaebaghavali in which she played a con-artist's role named Viji.
 Her other release of 2018 was Thuppakki Munai, starring Vikram Prabhu.
 In 2019, she appeared with Atharvaa in the Tamil film 100, directed by Sam Anton and in the Telugu film Tenali Ramakrishna BA.
 BL opposite Sundeep Kishan.

 For her 50th film, Motwani was the lead actress in Maha (2022).
 She was seen in the horror 105 Minuttess (2024) and Guardian (2024).

 Personal life

 Motwani regularly practices meditation.
 She said in an interview, "The best way to effectively de-stress for me is to chant- Nam Myo Ho Renge Kyo, as I strongly follow Buddhism."
 According to the actress, chanting has helped her personally and professionally.

-In 2015, she was in a relationship with Silambarasan.
-Motwani married her longtime boyfriend, businessman Sohail Khaturiya on 4 December 2022 in Mundota Fort and Palace, Jaipur.
+Since 2015, Motwani was in a relationship with Silambarasan for a few years.
+She married her longtime boyfriend, businessman Sohail Khaturiya on 4 December 2022 in Mundota Fort and Palace, Jaipur.
+The couple got divorced on 11 March 2026, with Motwani refusing to seek alimony.